Chapter 8

 6-11 … In these verses the Apostle Paul is teaching us that those who preach and teach spiritual things have the right to expect material help for their efforts.

-15-18 … Paul did not exercise his rights.
-Nor did Paul hope they would materially support him.
-He felt this way because he wanted the insure that the Gospel of Jesus Christ would be preached and taught free of charge.
-In other words, for Paul, the preaching and teaching of the Gospel was not a business nor a means of financial support.
-To Paul preaching and teaching the Gospel of Jesus Christ was a call or commission.
+16-17 … Paul had a burning desire to preach and teach the Gospel.
+In other words, for Paul, the preaching and teaching of the Gospel was neither a business nor a means of financial support.
+To Paul, preaching and teaching the Gospel of Jesus Christ was a call or commission not a profession.

 With this background, let us now continue our reading from,